coop152/obsidian-vaults/Year 3/Third Year Project/Week of 4-3-24.md

 - Started by investigating some existing regular events in the program, to determine how auto-purge could be triggered.
 First I investigated the daily auto-switch, which moves the calendar to the next day automatically at midnight (?) if its on the current day.
+- I found it, but to really do this effectively im going to refactor my crappy code from last week first.
+This involved:
+	- things
+	- stuff
+- [ ] TODO: remember to actually change the dialog when the operation will delete zero items.
+-